Reinforcement materials in thermoplastic composites

 2025-03-21

-In recent years, fiber-reinforced thermoplastic composites based on thermoplastic resins have developed rapidly, setting off a worldwide boom in the research and development of such high-performance composite materials.
-Thermoplastic composites are composite materials made of thermoplastic polymers (such as polyethylene (PE), polyamide (PA), polyphenylene sulfide (PPS), polyetherimide (PEI), polyetheretherketone ketone (PEKK), and polyetheretherketone (PEEK), etc.) as the matrix and various continuous/discontinuous fibers (such as carbon fiber, glass fiber, aramid fiber, etc.) as the reinforcing materials.
+In recent years, fiber-reinforced thermoplastic composites based on thermoplastic resins have developed rapidly, setting off a worldwide wave of research and development of such high-performance composite materials.
+Thermoplastic composites refer to composite materials made of thermoplastic polymers (such as polyethylene (PE), polyamide (PA), polyphenylene sulfide (PPS), polyetherimide (PEI), polyetheretherketoneketone (PEKK), and polyetheretherketone (PEEK), etc.) as the matrix and various continuous/discontinuous fibers (such as carbon fiber, glass fiber, aramid fiber, etc.) as reinforcing materials.

 Thermoplastic Matrix

 A thermoplastic matrix is a thermoplastic material with good mechanical properties and heat resistance, suitable for manufacturing various industrial products.
 Thermoplastic matrices are characterized by high strength, high heat resistance, and good corrosion resistance.
-Currently, the thermoplastic resins used in aerospace applications are mainly high-temperature, high-performance resin matrices, including PEEK, PPS, and PEI.
-Among them, amorphous PEI, with its lower processing temperature and processing cost, is used more in aircraft structures than semi-crystalline PPS and high-forming-temperature PEEK.
+Thermoplastic resins currently used in aerospace are mainly high-temperature-resistant, high-performance resin matrices, including PEEK, PPS, and PEI.
+Among them, amorphous PEI, due to its lower processing temperature and processing cost, is more widely used in aircraft structures than semi-crystalline PPS and high-forming-temperature PEEK.

-Thermoplastic resins have better mechanical properties and chemical corrosion resistance, higher operating temperatures, high specific strength and hardness, excellent fracture toughness and damage tolerance, excellent fatigue resistance, the ability to be molded into complex shapes and structures, adjustable thermal conductivity, recyclability, good stability in harsh environments, repeatability, weldability, and repairability.
+Thermoplastic resins have better mechanical properties and chemical corrosion resistance, higher service temperature, high specific strength and hardness, excellent fracture toughness and damage tolerance, excellent fatigue resistance, the ability to be molded into complex geometric shapes and structures, adjustable thermal conductivity, recyclability, good stability in harsh environments, repeatable molding, weldability, and repairability.

-Composite materials composed of thermoplastic resins and reinforcing materials have durability, high toughness, high impact resistance, and damage tolerance; fiber prepregs do not need to be stored at low temperatures, with an unlimited prepreg storage period; short molding cycle, weldable, high production efficiency, easy to repair; waste can be recycled and reused; large product design freedom, can be made into complex shapes, wide molding adaptability, and many other advantages.
+Composite materials made of thermoplastic resins and reinforcing materials have durability, high toughness, high impact resistance, and damage tolerance; fiber prepregs do not need to be stored at low temperatures, with unlimited prepreg storage time; short molding cycle, weldable, high production efficiency, easy to repair; waste can be recycled; large degree of freedom in product design, capable of producing complex shapes, and wide molding adaptability.

-The performance of thermoplastic composites depends not only on the properties of the resin and reinforcing fibers but also is closely related to the fiber reinforcement method.
+The properties of thermoplastic composites depend not only on the properties of the resin and reinforcing fibers but also on the fiber reinforcement method.
 The fiber reinforcement methods for thermoplastic composites include three basic forms: short fiber reinforcement, long fiber reinforcement, and continuous fiber reinforcement.

 Generally, the length of short fibers is 0.2-0.6 mm.
-Since the diameter of most fibers is less than 70 μm, short fibers appear more like powder.
-Short fiber-reinforced thermoplastics generally mix the fibers into molten thermoplastic to manufacture.
+Since the diameter of most fibers is less than 70 μm, short fibers look more like powder.
+Short fiber-reinforced thermoplastics usually mix fibers into molten thermoplastic to manufacture.
 The fiber length and random orientation in the matrix make good wetting relatively easy.
-Compared with long fiber and continuous fiber reinforced materials, short fiber composites are the easiest to manufacture but have the least improvement in mechanical properties.
-Short fiber composites tend to form final parts by molding or extrusion methods because short fibers have less impact on fluidity.
-The fiber length of long fiber-reinforced composites is generally about 20 mm, usually prepared by cutting continuous fibers impregnated with resin into a certain length.
-The commonly used process is pultrusion, which produces a continuous roving of fibers and thermoplastic resin mixture by stretching through a special molding die.
-Currently, the structural performance of long-fiber reinforced PEEK thermoplastic composites formed by FDM printing can reach more than 200 MPa, and the modulus can reach more than 20 GPa.
-The performance will be better through injection molding.
+Compared to long fiber and continuous fiber-reinforced materials, short fiber composites are the easiest to manufacture but offer the least improvement in mechanical properties.
+Short fiber composites tend to form final parts through molding or extrusion methods because short fibers have less impact on fluidity.
+Long fiber-reinforced composite materials generally have a fiber length of about 20 mm and are usually prepared by cutting continuous fibers impregnated with resin to a certain length.
+The commonly used process is pultrusion, which uses a special molding die to pull a continuous roving of mixed fibers and thermoplastic resin.
+Currently, the structural performance of long fiber-reinforced PEEK thermoplastic composite materials formed by FDM printing can reach more than 200 MPa, and the modulus can reach more than 20 GPa.
+The performance through injection molding will be better.

 What are the characteristics of fiber-reinforced composites?

-Fiber-reinforced composites are composite materials formed by reinforcing fiber materials, such as glass fiber, carbon fiber, and aramid fiber, with matrix materials through winding, molding, or pultrusion processes.
+Fiber-reinforced composites are composite materials formed by reinforcing fiber materials such as glass fiber, carbon fiber, and aramid fiber, and matrix materials through winding, molding, or pultrusion processes.
 According to the different reinforcing materials, common fiber-reinforced composites are divided into glass fiber-reinforced composites (GFRP), carbon fiber-reinforced composites (CFRP), and aramid fiber-reinforced composites (AFRP).

-Because fiber-reinforced composites have the following characteristics: high specific strength, high specific modulus; designable material properties; good corrosion resistance and durability; thermal expansion coefficient similar to concrete.
-These characteristics enable FRP materials to meet the needs of modern structures for large spans, high rise, heavy loads, lightweight and high strength, and operation under harsh conditions, while also meeting the requirements of the development of modern building construction industrialization.
+Because fiber-reinforced composites have the following characteristics: high specific strength, high specific modulus; designable material properties; good corrosion resistance and durability; and a coefficient of thermal expansion similar to that of concrete.
+These characteristics enable FRP materials to meet the needs of modern structures for large spans, high rise, heavy loads, lightweight and high strength, and operation under harsh conditions, while also meeting the requirements of the industrialization development of modern building construction.
 Therefore, they are increasingly widely used in various civil buildings, bridges, highways, marine, hydraulic structures, and underground structures.

 Great Prospects for the Development of Thermoplastic Composites

-According to reports, the global thermoplastic composites market size is projected to reach $62.62 billion by 2030, with a compound annual growth rate of 7.8% during the forecast period.
-This growth can be attributed to the growing product demand from the aerospace and automotive industries and the exponential growth of the construction industry.
+According to reports, the global thermoplastic composite market is expected to reach $62.62 billion by 2030, with a compound annual growth rate of 7.8% during the forecast period.
+This growth is attributable to the growing product demand from the aerospace and automotive industries and the exponential growth of the construction industry.
 Thermoplastic composites are used in the construction of residential buildings, infrastructure, and water supply facilities.
-Properties such as excellent strength, toughness, and the ability to be recycled and remolded make thermoplastic composites an ideal choice for manufacturing in building applications.
+Properties such as excellent strength, toughness, and recyclability and remoldability make thermoplastic composites an ideal choice for manufacturing in construction applications.

-The prospects for thermoplastic composites are huge, and domestic manufacturers are also investing heavily in R&D, hoping that with the joint efforts of everyone in the future, domestic composite material technology can achieve a leading position internationally.
+The prospects for thermoplastic composites are enormous, and domestic manufacturers are investing heavily in R&D, hoping that with the joint efforts of everyone in the future, domestic composite material technology can achieve a leading international position.

-Disclaimer: This article is only for the exchange and sharing of composite material professional knowledge and market information and is not used for any commercial purposes.
+Disclaimer: This article is only for the exchange and sharing of professional knowledge and market information on composite materials and is not for any commercial purposes.
 If you have any doubts about the copyright of the article or the accuracy of its content, please contact us immediately.
 We will deal with it promptly.
-Contact Us